TP-online/TPBot/README.md

 More platforms will be added as the beta process proceeds.

 likewise some platforms will likely be removed due to patches.

+This bot is free to use during beta testing but will be a paid service once we roll out the production version, but that's still a ways away!
+So Enjoy and Happy Pirating!